 Three-dimensional architecture of the biofilm is an important parameter to assess total biofilm biomass, heterogeneity and to determine the function of external and genetic contributors to biofilm development.
 Currently the majority of direct detection methods for biofilms in catheters, such as scanning electron microscopy (SEM) or confocal laser scanning microscopy (CSLM) techniques are limited by the necessity of catheter removal from the patient for accurate diagnosis and are limited by relatively small microscopic fields so that larger scale structures and patterns may be missed.
 They also require optically clear or direct line of sight for imaging and the penetration depth into the biofilm is limited to a few 100 µm.
 Optical coherence tomography (OCT) provides quick larger scale 3D imaging and can penetrate further than confocal (1 - 2 mm) but also generally requires an optically clear material (Li et al., 2016).
 In this study we explore the possibility of using X-ray micro-focus computed tomography (µCT) for biofilm imaging at voxel resolutions of 2-4µm on in vitro CVC models.

-X-ray µCT in conjunction with various heavy metal based contrast agents has been conducted on small animals.
+X-ray µCT in conjunction with various heavy metal based contrast agents has been conducted in animal models.
 This permitted non-destructive, whole volume imaging for comparative, developmental and quantitative studies of morphology where contrast agents were used to distinguish organs and various tissues in these animals (Metscher, 2009).
 This method has also been used to detect biofilms on model porous media in previous studies (Davit et al., 2011; Iltis et al., 2011).
 Biofilms were successfully imaged in both studies when X-ray µCT was combined with negative contrast agents.
 Davit et al. (2011) used a lab-based µCT scanner (Skyscan1174) with a pixel resolution of 9 μm and a medical suspension of barium sulphate whereas Iltis et al. (2011) performed experiments at a dedicated synchrotron beamline (8.3.2 beamline, Advanced Light Source) at a pixel resolution of 4.5 μm using 10 µm hollow silver-coated microspheres as contrast agent.
 Stains at high concentrations (or in this case contrast particles) may not be specific enough to allow clear demarcation between individual cells, while spatial resolution might actually be sufficient (Thurner et al., 2005).

 The goal of the present study was to further develop X-ray µCT methods in order to image and quantify bacterial biofilm in vitro within CVCs as a model of an opaque clinically relevant device where biofilm is characteristically difficult to study.
 Due to the similar X-ray absorption characteristics of biofilms and water, the first step to enable biofilm detection within CVCs using X-ray µCT scanning was to identify a suitable contrast agent.
 Energy dispersive X-ray spectroscopy (EDS) was used to estimate which stain was retained and candidate stains were chosen based on X-ray attenuation, ease of use and user safety.
 After the staining protocol was finalised, the biofilm-detection sensitivity of µCT was tested by growing Staphylococcus epidermidis in CVC sections and comparing biofilm identification by culture, electron microscopy and µCT.